 In what areas can change be expected?
-According to the influential assessment model of Tedeschi and Calhoun (1996), likely reflecting a Western worldview, positive changes can be observed in several domains: (a) self-concept (e.g., new valuation of one's own strength and resilience); (b) appreciation of new possibilities in life; (c) social relations (e.g., feeling emotionally closer to others, especially family and friends); (d) life philosophies (e.g., reordering of values and priorities); and (e) spiritually (e.g., increased participation in religious activities).
+According to the influential assessment model of Tedeschi and Calhoun (1996), likely reflecting a Western worldview, positive changes can be observed in several domains: a) self-concept (e.g., new valuation of one's own strength and resilience); b) appreciation of new possibilities in life; c) social relations (e.g., feeling emotionally closer to others, especially family and friends); d) life philosophies (e.g., reordering of values and priorities); and e) spiritually (e.g., increased participation in religious activities).

-4.2 Posttrauma Reactions: From Symptoms to Shattered Core Beliefs
+Posttrauma Reactions: From Symptoms to Shattered Core Beliefs

 In current systems of psychiatric classification (i.e., DSM and ICD), there are detailed descriptions of certain characteristic symptoms of trauma (i.e., reexperiencing the event, avoidance, and hyperarousal).
-Although transcultural validity has not yet fully been demonstrated, these symptoms indicate that trauma can profoundly undermine the functioning and psychological integrity of the individual and the individual's identity (Walter and Bates 2012).
+Although transcultural validity has not yet fully been demonstrated, these symptoms indicate that trauma can profoundly undermine the functioning and psychological integrity of the individual and the individual's identity (Walter & Bates, 2012).
 However, the symptom list does not fully capture the profound psychological changes that trauma can produce and that partly explains the processes of PTG.

 Prior to the first studies on PTG, Janoff-Bulman (1989, 1992) proposed a highly influential model to explain changes stemming from traumatic experiences.
 According to this author, trauma can shatter core beliefs (i.e., basic assumptions) about the world, others, and oneself.
-Recuperation, and possible growth, would consist of a laborious and possibly time-consuming process of accommodation to the new reality (Joseph 2009, 2011).
-For instance, traumatic events can ignite disbelief in God in previously religious people (Falsetti et al. 2003; Exline et al. 2011), or generate general distrust or feelings of living in a radically unjust world.
-This shattering of core beliefs (e.g., that we live in a just or predictable world, or that we are valuable in spite of our circumstances) can explain in many cases (Janoff-Bulman 2004) the profound emotional impact and existential crisis that extreme trauma can cause.
-Current models of PTG, from diverse theoretical realms, maintain that both the intensity of the traumatic response and the possibility of PTG are to a certain extent a consequence of the degree of shattering of those basic beliefs and the process of their reconstruction (Park 2010).
+Recuperation, and possible growth, would consist of a laborious and possibly timeconsuming process of accommodation to the new reality (Joseph, 2009, 2011).
+Traumatic events can ignite disbelief in God in previously religious people for instance (Falsetti et al.,

+2003; Exline, Park, Smyth, & Carey, 2011), or generate general distrust or feelings of living in a radically unjust world.
+This shattering of core beliefs (e.g., that we live in a just or predictable world, or that we are valuable in spite of our circumstances) can explain in many cases (Janoff-Bulman, 2004) the profound emotional impact and existential crisis that extreme trauma can cause.
+Current models of PTG, from diverse theoretical realms, maintain that both the intensity of the traumatic response and the possibility of PTG are to a certain extent a consequence of the degree of shattering of those basic beliefs and the process of their reconstruction (Park, 2010).

 However, evidence that shattered beliefs are causally linked to severity of trauma responses and eventual PTG is very scarce.
-Support for the role of preexisting worldviews in the onset of psychological issues in the Western context basically comes from longitudinal studies of Bonanno et al. (2002) and Mancini et al. (2011), who found that pretrauma measures of beliefs (in justice or self-worth) predict PTSD symptoms.
+Support for the role of preexisting worldviews in the onset of psychological issues in the Western context basically comes from longitudinal studies of Bonanno et al. (2002), and Mancini, Prati, and Bonnano (2010), who found that pretrauma measures of beliefs (in justice or self-worth) predict PTSD symptoms.
 By contrast, there is minimal evidence that worldviews measured after a potentially traumatic event predict later adjustment.
-Studies conducted with participants who suffered a spousal loss or heart attack found no relation between worldviews and severity of symptoms across time (see Bonanno et al. 2011).
+Studies conducted with participants who suffered a spousal loss or heart attack found no relation between worldviews and severity of symptoms across time (see Bonnano et al., 2011).
 Most positive changes possibly arise from experiences in which the individual's global meaning is challenged but not extensively violated or deeply shattered.

-4.3 Factors Associated with PTG
+Factors Associated With PTG

-Although neither factors involved in PTG nor predictors that favor or hinder PTG are well understood (see Walter and Bates 2012), current research, including some metanalyses (Helgeson et al. 2006; Prati and Pietrantoni 2009), provide promising indices of variables significantly associated with PTG.
-In Table 4.1, we have summarized the most relevant findings.
+Although neither factors involved in PTG nor predictors that favor or hinder PTG are well understood (see Walter & Bates, 2012), current research, including some metanalyses (Hegelson et al., 2006; Prati & Pietrantoni, 2009), provide promising indices of variables significantly associated with PTG.
+In Table 1, we have summarized the most relevant findings.
 Therapeutic interventions should be guided or inspired by findings derived from research in ideal research translation.
 Nevertheless, there is still a lack of basic answers regarding PTG and even more so if we employ a transcultural viewpoint.